 Greetings, Internet Stranger!
 So you want to have a perfect 24 hours in Bruges?
-First, you better make sure you know where Bruges is.
+First, you better make sure you know where the city is.
 Bruges is a well-preserved medieval city in the Flemish (Dutch) speaking part of Belgium.
-It is the first city whose existence I first learned of in a movie–the very violent and funny In Bruges.
+Plus, it is the first city whose existence I first learned of in a movie–the very violent and funny In Bruges.

 I was so captivated by the medieval architecture and canals that made Colin Farrell so bored that I became determined to make a stop In Bruges as soon as possible.
 Follow me for 24 hours in Bruges as I take you to all the best places that a fairy tale town can offer.